nietersc/chrisnieters.com/content/_index.md

       title: '**Bio**'
       subtitle: ''
       text: |-
-        Broad undergraduate research experience working in a plant physiological ecology lab - assisting with a range and scale of topics from landscape ecology to photosystem stress physiology in growth chamber experiments.
-My current work in vertical farming research examines and quantifies crop physiological response to light and other environmental inputs.
+        Broad research and industry experience, with a primary focus on plant physiology in hydroponic production systems.
+My current research centers around methods of hydroponic fertilizer solution management in vertical farms to identify best-practices for reducing water and fertilizer waste.
     design:
       columns: '1'